STEP-tw/head-swapnillothe/code_review.md

     * Global object action.
     * extract function in line 88.
     * Duplication of Exports.
-    * complicated Logic in parsing input
+    * complicated Logic in parsing input.

 # --------------test/libUtilTest.js-------------
     * Bad it message in line 32.
-    * Complexity in assert statement( usage of expectedOutput and actualOutput )
+    * Complexity in assert statement( usage of expectedOutput and actualOutput ).
     * Readability in applyActionIfExists function testcases.
     * Duplication in test cases of isNotZero function.

 # -----------------test/libTest.js-----------------
-    * Complexity in assert statement( usage of expectedOutput and actualOutput )
+    * Complexity in assert statement( usage of expectedOutput and actualOutput ).
     * need more specification in it message.
     * didn't use assert object.

 #------------------general------------------------
     * Replace all +count as count
-    * Bad idea of count as error
+    * Bad idea of count as error.
     * refactor the applyActionIfExist
-    * getIfHeadError => unnecessary object and files case error in byte count error
+    * getIfHeadError => unnecessary object and files case error in byte count error.
-    * isNotNatural -> isNatural
+    * isNotNatural -> isNatural.